csinparallel/CSinParallel/Exemplars/TrapezoidIntegrationScaling/README.md

   - Look for a a comment saying "output for debugging".
 Uncomment these **two printfs** while you look at how the program is working and get a feel for how long certain problem sizes take.
   - Look for the comment that starts with "output for sending to a spreadsheet".
 Comment this single printf line out for now.

-After uncommenting and commenting, save the file over to the server and 'make' the sequential version.
+After uncommenting and commenting, save the file and 'make' the sequential version.

 For `trap-omp.c`, compare it side-by-side to the `trap-seq.c` code and find the places where openMP pragmas have been added and the way the code is timed has changed.

   - Look for the **two** debugging output printfs and uncomment them.
   - Look for the simpler printf line that prints the time followed by a tab.
 Comment it for now while you try the parallel version.

-After uncommenting and commenting, save the file over to the server and 'make' the parallel version.
+After uncommenting and commenting, save the file and 'make' the parallel version.

 ## Goal 1: Get a feel for the working code